National Report on Schooling in Australia 2013

 National initiatives and achievements

 2.8 Strengthening accountability and transparency

-This includes improved reporting to schools, families and students about student achievement and school performance and improved public reporting of individual and comparative school performance as well as reporting on the performance of Australian schooling overall.
+This includes reporting to families about student achievement and school performance, as well as to the Australian public on comparative school performance and the performance of Australian schooling overall.

 In the Melbourne Declaration, Australian governments committed to working with all school sectors to ensure that public reporting of education: